corticon/corticon.js-samples/CompositeApps/readme.txt

-These folders contain demo for composite applications.
+These folders contain demos for composite applications.

 Composite applications are applications that are composed by meshing various services together.
 For example, for a solar panels installation an application driven by an AWS step function that meshes Corticon.js